dendibakh/dendibakh.github.io/_drafts/PT/post.md

+Many ways to do performance analysis with Intel Processor Traces.

 Describe how traditional sampling/instrumentation works.

 For a long time I wanted to write this post.
 Today I want to present a revolutionary technology that allows doing performance analysis without interrupting the running SW.
 I must say that for most of my tasks Intel PT is rather an overkill and for major part of my daily work traditional approach works just fine.
 But I recall a number of cases where using Intel PT would expedite the analysis and exactly one case where I did use it. :)